Subaru Concord are honored to receive the 2026 Subaru Love Promise HEART Award.

-Here at Subaru, we love our community as much as we love our vehicles and are committed to making a positive impact on the lives of all of our customers and neighbors.
+Here at Subaru Concord, we love making a positive impact on the lives of all of our customers, employees, and neighbors.
+We thank you for your support.

-What is the Subaru Love Promise?
+What is the Subaru Love Promise®?

 How is Subaru Concord dedicated locally to the Love Promise?